lxrswdd/Hi-Light/README.md

 ## 💡 Demo
+### ‼️Gifs have poor quality and may look laggy in the anonymised link.
-### ‼️Gifs have poor quality.
-Original Demo videos can be found in the supplementary material.‼️
+### Original Demo videos can be found in the supplementary material.‼️
 <div align="center">

 [![]](https://github.com/user-attachments/assets/becdc6bb-5238-4817-84e3-5b90f7a7313c)